ddev/ddev-addon-template/README.md

 This repository is a template for providing [DDEV](https://ddev.readthedocs.io) add-ons and services.

-In DDEV addons can be installed from the command line using the `ddev get` command, for example, `ddev get ddev/ddev-redis` or `ddev get ddev/ddev-solr`.
+In DDEV addons can be installed from the command line using the `ddev add-on get` command (or `ddev get` for versions of DDEV prior to v1.23.5), for example, `ddev add-on get ddev/ddev-redis` or `ddev add-on get ddev/ddev-solr`.

 This repository is a quick way to get started.
 You can create a new repo from this one by clicking the template button in the top right corner of the page.